was the world in which Martial Arts was born? How did it grow and

 book is a vital text for anyone interested in the origins of

 such diverse styles as T'ai Ch'i, Shaolin, ancient wrestling

 and Qi Gong.
 It offers a time-line that covers thousands of

 years of significant developments in the long history of Martial

 Arts.
 Styles and masters are included by the dozen.
 The product

 of years of research and study.
 Not to be missed!

 KK004 Kodo: Ancient Ways

-(Sadly, this book is out of print and we only have a few copies left.)
+(Sadly, this book is out of print.)

 For a few years there were two columns in the martial magazines which were must reads.
 In many ways they marked the apex of interest in martial practices up to the present.
 This book, and the one immediately following, are compilations from these two exemplars.
 The late but remembered Daniel Furuya: abbot, Aikido instructor, Iaido expert was a friendly, profound and dedicated man.
 This book displays his talent for essay and discusses, from the Japanese standpoint, some of the heartflet mysteries and goals of martial studies.
 Chapters include: